aarya-bhatia/irc/FEATURES.md

 - username is private to the user, it is the main identification source
 - Users can use NICKs to send messages to another user
 - User can use any NICK that is owned by a user

+The code for registering is found in `register.c`.

 ## Client